kavyaagarwal178/Udemy_dataanalyst_exercises_sol/README.md

 Used functions like Index,match,Vlookup

 # Activity 6
-Used concepts filtering and sorting
+filtering and sorting

 # Activity 7
-Used concepts formatting and conditioning
+formating and conditional statements

+# Activity 8
+pivot tables